 But there were also brutal confrontations with the history of European colonialism and the US military intervention, which ultimately rendered Laos the most heavily bombed country in the world and contributed to the rise of the genocidal Khmer Rouge.
 I met people who had lost limbs during the Secret War (the Vietnam War’s extension into Laos) and survived the Cambodian genocide.

 In both countries, virtually everyone over the age of 45 had a personal story of this history.
-Surrounded by survivors, I often wondered what passersby on the street still carried with them.
+Surrounded by survivors, I often wondered what passersby on the street still carried with them from that time.
 The way I sometimes wonder about old Germans when I see them on the train, or lined up at the grocery store.
 What happened to you?
-What did you do?
+Worse yet, what did you do?

 The morning we spent at the Killing Fields in Phnom Penh, the sky filled with thousands of tiny butterflies.